SoftwareHeritage/swh-docs/docs/user/deposit/index.rst

 =================================

-The deposit service allows a partner to submit software source archives and their associated metadata to the Software Heritage archive.
+The deposit service allows a partner to submit software source archives and their associated metadata to the |swh| archive.

 Metadata can be also submitted referencing a an existing repository url or a :ref:`SWHIDs <persistent-identifiers>`.